 Step 3: Add external subtitles to DVD video.

-Click the button on the tool bar of main interface to enter the "Video Editor" window.
+Click the Edit button on the tool bar of main interface to enter the "Video Editor" window.
 On the Editor Window, you can play and preview the original video and output effects.
 Also you can flip video, trim, add effect, reset, and adjust volume.
 In Video Editor, there are seven edit tabs: Trim, Crop, Text Watermark, Image/Video Watermark, Effect, Audio Editor.
 Of course, you can add subtitles to DVD video by moving mouse cursor to the "Subtitle" area by clicking.
 In this tab, you can add *.srt or *.ass/*.ssa subtitle-files to the video as hard subtitles.

 Step 4: Start to Rip DVD with Added Subtitles.